cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query giving a distinct list of book awards won by authors who have also won the Nobel Prize in Literature (an author award).
+    Write a query giving a distinct list of book awards won by authors who have also won the Nobel Prize in Literature (an author award):
     ~~~~

 .. reveal:: joins_self_test_challenge2_hint